Which Trailer Plans Should I Buy?

 Which Trailer Plans? – Summary

-From what I’ve seen, most people have an inherent feel for what they need even if they can’t put words to it.
+From what I have seen, most people have an inherent feel for what they need even if they can’t put words to it.
 Trust what you feel.
 Once you make the investment and build it, it will probably end up being perfect.

 True, we can always want something a little larger something a little heavier something a little taller or narrower.
 That said, one principle of happiness is being satisfied with your decisions — knowing that you made the best choice at the time.